anthonybmasters/rstudio-2022/Data Visualisation/README.md

 The second project shows simulatenous confidence intervals around estimates of MP responses to a statistical literacy question.

-The third projects shows posterior distributions for estimates of public responses to the same statistical question.
+The third project shows posterior distributions for estimates of public responses to the same statistical question.

 ## Data sources